metabrainz/picard-docs/config/options_releases.rst

 **Preferred Medium Formats**

-   Add one or more formats into the list to make Picard prefer matching clusters or files to releases of the specified format.
+   This setting allows you to configure the preferred medium formats to use when matching files or clusters to releases.
+The medium formats are listed in order of preference, with the most preferred format at the top of the list.
 This list is also used to prioritize files in the "Other Releases" context menu.

+   Formats not specifically listed are treated as neutral, and will be considered only after the preferred formats.
+This allows you to configure Picard to prefer certain medium formats without having to list every possible format.

    .. only:: not latex